Singapore starts to reopen for travel, as ‘zero covid’ clips wings of rival Hong Kong

 “We do not want to reverse our decisions on a frequent basis,” she said.
 “But sometimes in order to err on the side of caution and to prevent the spread of the disease, we have to do it.”

-At stake is not only billions of dollars in business or the fate of two modern, international cities, but the wisdom of competing strategies as the pandemic rages on.
-Some places that moved quickly to curb coronavirus cases avoided thousands of deaths, but having squashed infections are struggling to determine an acceptable level of risk in populations that have yet to reach herd immunity, particularly since the delta variant emerged.
+At stake is not only billions of dollars in business and the fate of two modern, international cities, but the wisdom of competing strategies as the pandemic rages on.
+Some places that moved quickly to curb coronavirus cases avoided thousands of deaths, but having squashed infections, are struggling to determine an acceptable level of risk in populations that have yet to reach herd immunity, particularly since the delta variant emerged.

 Behind the divergent approaches of Singapore and Hong Kong is a yawning gap in vaccination rates, especially among the elderly.
 Only 10 percent of people over 80 in Hong Kong are fully vaccinated; another wave of infections, particularly of delta, could devastate this group.
 Overall, 73 percent of Singaporeans are fully vaccinated — among the world’s highest rates — versus 45 percent in Hong Kong.
 Both cities began vaccinations at about the same time and offer the shots free of charge.

-Public health experts say Hong Kong could boost its rate by dropping its reliance on “zero covid,” and instead incentivizing vaccination.
+Public health experts say Hong Kong could boost its rate by dropping its reliance on “zero covid” and instead incentivizing vaccination.
 So far, this effort has largely been left to businesses, which have offered prizes such as free apartments and shopping vouchers.

 “I think we’ve really got to take a look at strategies elsewhere, like Singapore,” Cowling added.